 Transferring into the BINTM Program

-Community college students generally transfer to IIT after completing an Associate’s of Applied Science (AAS), however a two-year degree is not required for admission.
+Community college students generally transfer to Illinois Tech after completing an Associate’s of Applied Science (AAS), however a two-year degree is not required for admission.
 Established transfer programs are in place for members of IBEW Local 134 (International Brotherhood of Electrical Workers, journeyman wireman) and IUOE 399 (International Union of Operating Engineers, stationary engineers).

 Students transfer into the BINTM program from a range of technical programs serving industry: